DPI-WE/minitest/content.md

 "As a user of a calculator application, I want to be able to add two numbers, so that I can see the sum."

 User stories are the foundation for writing tests because they describe the expected behavior of the software from the user's perspective.

-## Developing Test Plans
-A "test plan" is a document that outlines the strategy and scope for testing a software application.
-It includes:

-- **Test Objectives**: What are the goals of the testing?
-What do you want to achieve?
-- **Test Scope**: What parts of the application will be tested?
-What will not be tested?
-- **Test Strategy**: How will the testing be carried out?
-Will it include unit tests, integration tests, system tests, etc.?
-- **Resources**: Who will be responsible for testing?
-What tools and environments are needed?
-- **Schedule**: When will testing occur?
-How often will tests be run?

-Creating a test plan helps ensure a systematic approach to testing and provides a roadmap for the testing process.

 ## What is Unit Testing?
 Unit testing involves writing automated tests for small, isolated parts of your application, typically individual methods or functions.
 These tests validate that your code behaves as expected under various conditions.
 You know all those tests you've been running to get full credit on the Ruby assignments?
 Those are unit tests in action!